vybhav72954/My_Junk/Ports_Scan/README.md

 A lot of times, a remote host, gets bound to a port and starts running a process on it.
 This is not only undesirable but also can be dangerous.
 I made a set of two scripts, in order to solve the mess.
 One to check the currently active ports, another one to kill the process running on them.

+The Script uses `psutil` module to solve the purpose, unarguably the `lsof` package provided in Linux is way better.
+But as it is not cross platform, I have hardcoded using `psutil`.
 ## Setup instructions

 There are 2 scripts.